BastilleBSD/bastille/README.md

 `bastille rdr` allows you to configure dynamic rdr rules for your containers without modifying pf.conf (assuming you are using the `bastille0` interface for a private network and have enabled `rdr-anchor 'rdr/*'` in /etc/pf.conf as described in the Networking section).
+This feature only applies to non-VNET jails.

 ```shell
     # bastille rdr help